 - Cover and store leftover brownies at room temperature for up to 1 week.

-Make ahead tip: Brownies, with or without caramel, freeze well up to 3 months.
+- Make Ahead & Freezing Instructions: Brownies, with or without caramel, freeze well up to 3 months.
 Thaw overnight in the refrigerator then bring to room temperature before serving.

-- You can use either natural or dutch-process cocoa powder.
+- Cocoa Powder: You can use either natural or dutch-process cocoa powder.
 I prefer dutch-process for a smoother flavor.

 Kidding!
 There IS a turtle in today’s post.